Scrum Tutorials Introduction

 -Scrum works well when the Scrum Master trusts the team they are managing.
-If they practice too strict control over the team members, it can be extremely frustrating for them, leading to demoralisation and the failure of the project.
+If they practice too strict control over the team members, it can be extremely frustrating for them, leading to demoralization and the failure of the project.

--If any of the team members leave during a development it can have a huge inverse effect on the project development
+-If any of the team members leave during development it can have a huge inverse effect on the project development

 -Project quality management is hard to implement and quantify unless the test team is able to conduct regression testing after each sprint.